International Trick Dog Competition 2024

 You can join the competition at any point.

-Winners for each Task will be announced on Wednesday the following week.
+Winners for each Task will be announced towards the end of the following week.

 Prizes:

-All entries will also receive brief written individual feedback from the judges.
+All entries will also receive brief individual feedback from the judges.

 The International Trick Dog Champion and overall winners in each class will receive a named certificate.